Minaret (novel): Class

 In the beginning of the novel Najwa is living the life of an aristocrat.
 Her privileged life causes a disconnect between her and the political strife of her country.
 She doesn't think or care about politics because she doesn't have to.
 She doesn't focus on her studies because she doesn't plan on working, she just wants to get married and have children.
 Her lifestyle has to change drastically once she moves to London.
 A great deal of her father's money was confiscated by the new government in Khartoum, and the wealth she does have is lost very quickly to her brother's addiction, her mother's illness, and paying for Anwar's schooling.
 Najwa has to now work as a maid, but despite the fact that she has lost her money and cannot longer afford the lifestyle she used to have, she doesn't view herself as a member of the middle class and refers to herself as "upper class without money".

 Religion

 Islam plays a major role within the story.
-Its more than just a story of conversion, Najwa finds freedom and security when she fully embraces her faith.
+It's more than just a story of conversion, Najwa finds freedom and security when she fully embraces her faith.
 The mosque becomes a source of community for Najwa and a way for her to connect to her previous life in Khartoum.
 Her faith in Islam empowers her to stand up for herself and leave the toxic relationship she had with Anwar and the hijab becomes a symbol of strength and agency for her.